 The Fitbit Flex

 I first started using Fitbit products a couple of years ago (Add me on Fitbit) when I started using the Fitbit Flex.
-This was the original Fitbit Flex, but there is now a new version (Available on Amazon: Fitbit Flex 1 and Fitbit Flex 2).
+This was the original Fitbit Flex, but there is now a new version (Available online: Fitbit Flex 1 and Fitbit Flex 2).
 It was a simple step counter, with a tiny screen, that basically only told the things that I needed to know – Did I reach my step goal for the day?
 It had 5 dots on the screen, that was it – no clock, no words, no text at all.
 Each dot represented 20% of my step goal.
 Since my daily step goal was 10,000 steps, each dot on my Fitbit screen meant I had walked 2,000 steps.
 Once I reached my step goal for the day, it would vibrate excitedly, celebrating my success for the day.

 I was perfectly fine using my little Fitbit device, because at the time, I wasn’t very active or into working out.
 I worked with kids, and I walked everywhere, so I almost always got my 10,000 steps a day, but nothing more than that.
 I was lucky if I burned 2,500 steps a day.
 I didn’t lift weights regularly – I don’t think I even had a gym membership when I just started using my Fitbit flex.
 This device was all I needed for the time being.

 Game changer.
 For my 22nd birthday, my boyfriend got me a new Fitbit.
 God bless his soul!
 After using the Fitbit Flex for almost 2 years, it wasn’t really doing it for me anymore.
 It died easily, and was nearly impossible to charge.
 It no longer synced up with my Fitbit app, and I was going to the gym on a regular basis now.
 I wanted something more from my activity tracker.